-Mardi Gras in the U.S. town New Orleans is a time when marching-band parades fill the streets, elaborate floats roll down the avenues, and partygoers don beads and feather boas.
-Carnival vibes extend to the city’s equally famous food and drink culture; the Big Easy bursts with festive flavors from Twelfth Night to Fat Tuesday.
-And it’s not just king cake being consumed around the clock – bagels, beer, and blended beverages are all also served with a Mardi Gras twist.
+Mardi Gras in the proud city of New Orleans is a time when marching bands parade the streets, elaborate floats roll down the avenues and partygoers don beads and feather boas.
+Carnival vibes extend to the city’s equally renowned food and drink culture; the Big Easy bursts with festive flavors, all the way from Twelfth Night to Fat Tuesday itself.
+And it’s not just the famous king cake being consumed around the clock – bagels, beer and blended beverages are all also served with a Mardi Gras twist.
 If you want to get a real taste for Mardi Gras in New Orleans, here’s how to go about it.

-What better way to hit the parade route than with a purple, green, and gold bagel?
-These colorful spirals of baked goodness are a perfect alternative to king cake for breakfast.
-Keep it simple with a cream cheese spread—scallion, red velvet, plain, you name it—or go all out with bacon, egg, and cheese.
-Bagel Boy Nola delivers these psychedelic creations right to your door, but if you’re already hitting the streets, you can pick some up during carnival season at their pop-up shop on Saturdays.
+What better way to hit the parade route than with a purple, green and gold bagel?
+These colorful spirals of baked goodness are the perfect breakfast alternative to king cake.
+Keep it simple with a cream cheese spread or go all out with bacon, egg and cheese.
+Bagel Boy delivers these psychedelic creations right to your door, but if you’re already hitting the streets, you can pick some up during carnival season at its pop-up shop on Saturdays.

-This confectionary delight combines two desserts mastered and made famous by the French – the macaron and the king cake.
-In true Mardi Gras fashion, these petite pastries borrow their sweetness from king cakes, and are painted purple, green, and gold – the official colors of carnival.
-Although these eye-catching treats are baked fresh at places like Sucré during Mardi Gras, there are many home-made recipes to hand, should you want to start your party in the kitchen.
+This confectionery delight combines two desserts mastered and made famous by the French – the macaron and the king cake.
+In true Mardi Gras fashion, these petite pastries borrow their sweetness from king cakes, and are painted purple, green and gold – the official colors of carnival.
+Although these eye-catching treats are baked fresh during Mardi Gras, there are many home-made recipes to hand, should you want to start your party in the kitchen.

 It’s not Mardi Gras without drinks.
-This cocktail version of a king cake will make your taste buds sing.
-Whether it’s a king cake “bevvy” from the Bourbon House, a king cake martini by Emeril Lagasse, or a recipe whipped up at home with whatever you feel like putting together, these luscious drinks have the same familiar cinnamon and vanilla kick as the traditional dessert.
+These cocktail versions of the legendary king cake will make your taste buds sing.
+Whether it’s a king cake ‘bevvy’ from the Bourbon House, a king cake martini by Emeril Lagasse or a recipe whipped up at home with whatever you feel like putting together, these luscious drinks have the same familiar cinnamon and vanilla kick as the traditional dessert.
 Another round before the parade?
 No judgement here.

-King cake ice cream should probably be a thing all year round—just in case Ben & Jerry are reading this.
+King cake ice cream should probably be a thing all year round, just in case Ben and Jerry are reading this.
 Vanilla ice cream mixed with cinnamon and chunks of king cake is a Mardi Gras party in your mouth.
-Add in purple, green, and gold sprinkles, and this frozen fiesta might just be your all-time favorite.
+Add in some festive sprinkles, and this frozen fiesta might just be your all-time favorite.

-Bananas aren’t normally what come to mind during carnival season, but when they are cooked in butter, brown sugar, cinnamon, and rum, it makes complete sense as a Mardi Gras specialty.
-In New Orleans, when bananas are prepared in this sauce, it’s known as Bananas Fosters.
-When this melt-in-your-mouth dessert is topped with a king cake donut and pecan ice cream, and you’ll be in party paradise.
+Bananas aren’t normally what come to mind during carnival season, but when cooked in butter, brown sugar, cinnamon and rum, they make complete sense as a Mardi Gras specialty.
+In New Orleans, when bananas are prepared in this manner, it’s known as bananas foster.
+Pair this melt-in-your-mouth dessert with a king cake donut and pecan ice cream, and you’ll be in party paradise.
 After all, Mardi Gras only comes around once a year, and you’ve earned a treat.